How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Introduction

-In this work, we ask \textbf{how many instances of a concept does a text-to-image model need to be trained on to imitate it}, where concept refers to a specific person or a specific art style, for example.
+In this work, we ask \textbf{how many instances of a concept does a text-to-image model need to be trained on to imitate it}, where concept can refer to a specific person or a specific art style, for example.
 Establishing such an \textit{imitation threshold} is useful for several reasons.
-First, it offers an empirical basis for copyright infringement and privacy violation claims, suggesting that if a concept's prevalence is below this threshold, such claims are less likely to be true \citep{artists-sued-SD,verge-getty-sues-Stability-AI,copyrighted-image-generation}.
+First, it offers an empirical basis for copyright and privacy violation claims, suggesting that if a concept's prevalence in the training data is below this threshold, a model trained on such data cannot reproduce such concept \citep{artists-sued-SD,verge-getty-sues-Stability-AI,copyrighted-image-generation}.
 Second, it acts as a guiding principle for text-to-image models developers that want to avoid such violations.
 Finally, it reveals an interesting connection between training data statistics and model behavior, and the ability of models to efficiently harness training data \citep{udandarao2024-log-trend,Carlini2022-log-trend}.
-We name this problem \taskname: \textbf{F}inding the \textbf{I}mitation \textbf{T}hreshold, and provide a schematic overview of this problem in Figure \ref{fig:fig1-paper}.
+We posit this question as a new problem, and provide its schematic overview in Figure \ref{fig:fig1-paper}.

-The optimal methodology to measure the imitation threshold requires training multiple models with varying number of images of a concept and measuring the ability of the these models to imitate it.
+To find the gold imitation threshold one has to train counterfactual models while varying the number of images of a concept and measuring models' imitation abilities.
 However, training even one of these models is extremely expensive \citep{orig-cost-training-t2i-model}.
-We propose a tractable alternative, \textbf{M}easuring \textbf{Im}itation Thr\textbf{E}shold \textbf{T}hrough \textbf{I}nstance \textbf{C}ount and \textbf{C}omparison (\toolname), that estimates the threshold without incurring the cost of training multiple models.
+Instead, we propose a tractable alternative, \textbf{M}easuring \textbf{Im}itation Thr\textbf{E}shold \textbf{T}hrough \textbf{I}nstance \textbf{C}ount and \textbf{C}omparison (\toolname), that estimates the threshold without training multiple models using observational data.
 We start by collecting a large set of concepts (e.g., various kinds of art styles) per domain (e.g., domain of art styles), and use a text-to-image model to generate images for each concept.
-Then, we compute the imitation score of each concept by comparing the generated images of that concept to its training images, and also estimate each concept's frequency in the training data.
-Finally, by sorting the concepts based on increasing frequency, we estimate the imitation threshold for that domain using a \textit{change detection} algorithm \cite{change-detection-paper}.
+Then, we compute the frequency (in the training data) and the imitation score of each concept (\S \ref{subsec:concept-frequency}).
+Then, we estimate the imitation scores using dedicated embeddings that capture the similarities of concepts (\S \ref{subsec:imitation-score}).
+Finally, we estimate the imitation threshold for each domain using a \textit{change detection} algorithm \citep{change-detection-paper} (\S \ref{subsec:detecting-threshold}).